1100 Peachtree Street NE Suite 2800, Atlanta, GA USA 30309

 U.S. District Court for the Northern District of Georgia (2003)

-Illinois State Bar Association, Civil Practice & Procedure Section, Member
+Illinois State Bar Association, Privacy and Information Security, Member

 National Association of Women Lawyers, Member